fpereiro/proof/notes.md

 p137

-- TU: "from each line of form (N2) we form an expression q1 Sj Sk R qm; and fro each line of form (N3) we form an expression qi Sj Sk N qm."
+- TU: "from each line of form (N2) we form an expression q1 Sj Sk R qm; and from each line of form (N3) we form an expression qi Sj Sk N qm."

 - PE: "Notice that when the head is not to be moved, the letter is N (meaning No move)."